 Music by Simon Edward | InfinityBass.com

 Music.
-Firstly, the music I compose is an alternative fusion of ‘Dreampop’ (post-rock) and shoegaze, with elements of jazz and funk.
+Firstly, the music I compose is an alternative fusion of ‘Dreampop’ (post-rock) with elements of jazz and funk.
 Here are some clips of the tracks from my forthcoming EP.
 I hope you enjoy them: –

 “Shade of Red” © ~ Dreampop

 “Shade of Red” is about the ‘Shades of red in Music, Life, Love and Being’: –

 I recorded, mixed and mastered the song at home between July 2014 and November 2016.

 - Helen on Piano;

 - Simon Edward on Bass (and other things).